duccl/RabbitMQ.Client.Core/README.md

 }
 ```

-And then, after the statements `services.AddMQConfigBindindgs(Configuration)` and `services.AddMQExchanges();`, register it exchange configuration binding at `ConfigureServices` and itself.
+And then, after the statements `services.AddMQConfigBindindgs(Configuration)` and `services.AddMQExchanges()`, register it exchange configuration binding at `ConfigureServices` and itself.

 ```csharp
 public void ConfigureServices(IServiceCollection services)